Skip to main content

 Technical Design

-All data storage designs in the Data Management Service will be based on ACID-level transactions, ensuring that data operations are processed reliably and maintain data integrity.
-All data will be stored in a relational database (PostgreSQL or Microsoft SQL Server), and referential integrity is enforced through the use of foreign keys.
+All data storage designs in Ed-Fi API v8 will be based on ACID-level transactions, ensuring that data operations are processed reliably and maintain data integrity.
+All data will be stored in a relational database (PostgreSQL or Microsoft SQL Server), and referential integrity is enforced through the use of foreign keys, ensuring the data model remains consistent with the Ed-Fi Data Standard.

 Q: When will Microsoft SQL Server be supported?